 What happens to my item once it has been collected?

-Items donated via the National re-use phone line are collected by local re-use organisations.
-These are usually social enterprises and charities which sell furniture in their re-use stores to raise money for their charity work, or to help people on low incomes to set up home.
+The local re-use organisations listed on the Re-use Line are usually social enterprises and charities which sell furniture in their re-use stores to raise money for their charity work, or to help people on low incomes to set up home.
+You can find out more about the work of the re-use organisations by visiting their websites.
 The items will go on to be used by someone else, preventing them from going to waste.
 This helps the environment, local economies, charities and gives someone else a chance to make use of your item.